-Transport Canada, the Child Passenger Safety Association of Canada, and child passenger safety advocates everywhere encourage parents to keep children rear facing until they outgrow their restraint, and promote shopping for an infant/child seat that will accommodate your child for as long as possible.
+Transport Canada, the Child Passenger Safety Association of Canada, and child passenger safety advocates everywhere encourage parents to keep children rear facing until they outgrow their restraint, and promote shopping for a convertible seat that will accommodate your child for as long as possible.
 For many children this is realistically beyond age four.
-Parents often worry about their child’s legs at this age – what on earth do they do with them?!
+Parents often worry about their child’s legs at this age – what on earth do they do with them!?
 Won’t they break in a crash?
 Research indicates that injuries to the legs are uncommon in rear-facing children, with a greater frequency of injuries in forward-facing children.
 Remember that in a crash everything moves towards the point of impact, so in a frontal crash everything goes forwards, including legs.
 Rear-facing car seats are designed to best protect the head, neck, and spine; even if legs were injured in a crash, they’re much easier to fix than a head or spinal injury.
 Leg room varies greatly from car seat to car seat, so that is one factor to consider when shopping.
 Kids are much more flexible than adults, and can sit in ways where we would be very uncomfortable.

 When transitioning from the infant seat (or shopping for an infant/child seat right from the start – some DO fit newborns quite well!) look carefully at your child’s build: height, torso height, and weight.
 Average to small kids have plenty of options; tall and long-torsoed kids have far fewer options for seats that will take them well past age two rear facing.
 Look at your child’s growth pattern on a growth chart to get a sense of how old s/he will be at a certain height, and then shop for a seat that has both a high standing height limit for rear facing AND a tall shell.
 Before you buy it absolutely try it in your vehicle, and install it.
 Try it in various seating positions, install with both UAS and then the seat belt (not both at the same time), and then try it forward-facing too.
 The BEST car seat is the one that fits your child, your budget, your car, and that you will use correctly every single time.
 It does not need to be the most expensive one or the one with the prettiest cover.
 What does a bit of extra money get you?
 Read here.
 All seats for sale in Canada pass the same crash tests, and it’s a pass/fail system.
-Most manufacturers don’t release their crash test data, so we don’t know how a particular seat performs beyond that it passes.
+Most manufacturers don’t release their crash test data, so we don?t know how a particular seat performs beyond that it passes.
 It’s also important to remember that you don’t drive a test sled, your child is not a fibreglass dummy, and you don’t get to pick your crash!

 The logistics of how to rear face a child beyond the minimums will be simple for some, and a barrier for others.
 Living in a cold or wet climate means dealing with boots.
 It’s easy and generally more comfortable for the child to remove them altogether while in the vehicle.
 Carrying a child out to the car and bringing boots with you minimizes mess (but don’t forget to bring them…oops, learned from experience!).
 Getting a seat protector for where your child’s feet rest (NOT for under the seat) helps keep upholstery clean, but a simple fix for captain’s chairs is to fit an old t-shirt over the seat, popping the head rest right through the neck hole.
 Easy to throw in the wash when it gets dirty.